artecs-group/hyperspectral_imaging_parallelization/README.md

-# hyperspectral_imaging_parallelization
+# Hyperspectral imaging parallelization
-Hyperspectral imaging parallelization with different programming models
+Hyperspectral imaging parallelization with different programming models such as OpenMP, SYCL or Kokkos